syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.NETCORE/tooltip.md

 ## Tooltip template

 You can use the [tooltipTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_TooltipTemplate) tag directive to specify a custom template for the `Tooltip` of the rating.
-The current value of the rating will be passed as the `value` when building the content of the tooltip.
+The current value of the rating will be passed as the `value` property in the template context when building the content of the tooltip.
 This allows you to include dynamic information about the rating in the template.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}